 - Ensure that Google is not experiencing any crawl errors with your site

-Google will monitor the click-through rates that your pages generate in search results, with the higher click-through rates indicating that a page answers a particular search query well.
-Google takes this into account when ranking a page.
-Therefore, the more often someone clicks your link for a particular search query, the more likely Google will rank it again the next time someone searches.
+Our view is that Google monitors the click-through rates that your pages generate in search results, with the higher click-through rates indicating that a page answers a particular search query well.
+We believe Google takes this into account when ranking a page, and that the more often someone clicks your link for a particular search query, the more likely Google will rank it again the next time someone searches.

 Ensure that your page titles and meta descriptions contain: